Quantum theory for edge current and noise in two-dimensional topological superconductors: Application

-The current and noise dependency according to the distance $y$ are plotted in Fig.~\ref{fig:PATHAKfcty} for various values of $\mu$.
+The current and noise dependences according to the distance $y$ are plotted in Fig.~\ref{fig:PATHAKfcty} for various values of $\mu$.
 We observe damped oscillation behavior in current and noise.
-They are both extrema in the proximity of position $y=a$, except for what concerns the current at $\mu=0$ which shows large oscillations.
-Figures \ref{fig:PATHAKcurrentnoise}(a) and~(b) show the edge/bulk current $\langle I_a\rangle$ and the edge current derivative $d\langle I_a\rangle/d\mu$ as a function of $\mu$.
+They are both extrema in the proximity of position $y=a$, except the current at $\mu=0$ which shows large oscillations.
+Figures \ref{fig:PATHAKcurrentnoise}(a) and~(b) show the edge and bulk currents $\langle I_a\rangle$ and the edge current derivative $\text{d}\langle I_a\rangle/\text{d}\mu$ as a function of $\mu$.
 The bulk current is strictly zero, as expected since there is no ingap state in that case.
-The edge current changes its sign at $\mu=0$, which means that the direction of charge propagation on the edge state can be inversed by changing the value of $\mu$.
-Furthermore, the derivative of the edge current according to $\mu$ shows a staircase behavior, as the Chern number does (see Fig.~\ref{fig:PATHAKmodel}(d)), with steps at the same values for~$\mu$ as those we have for the Chern number, i.e. $\mu=3.2 t$ and $\mu=4.8 t$.
+The edge current changes sign at $\mu=0$, which means that the direction of charge propagation on the edge state can be reversed by changing the value of $\mu$.
+Furthermore, the derivative of the edge current according to $\mu$ shows a staircase behavior, like the Chern number does (see Fig.~\ref{fig:PATHAKmodel}(d)), with steps at the same values for~$\mu$ as for the Chern number, i.e. $\mu=3.2 t$ and $\mu=4.8 t$.
 This confirms once again the existence of a close relationship between the current derivative and the Chern number.
-Figures \ref{fig:PATHAKcurrentnoise}(c) and (d) show the edge/bulk noise as a function of $\mu$ at various frequencies.
-All the characteristics obtained for the noise in the QWZ model are also obtained in the twisted bilayer model: bulk noise is non-zero, although two orders of magnitude smaller than edge noise, and exhibits peaks at $\mu$ values where the Chern number changes; edge noise is non-zero only in the interval where Chern number is non-zero.
-Contrary to the current which change its sign at $\mu=0$, the noise stays always positive as we have considered auto-correlator noise $\mathcal{S}_{aa}(\omega)$ in Fig.~\ref{fig:PATHAKcurrentnoise}.
+Figures \ref{fig:PATHAKcurrentnoise}(c) and (d) show the edge and bulk noises as a function of $\mu$ at various frequencies.
+All the characteristics obtained for the noise in the QWZ model are also obtained in the bilayer model: bulk noise is non-zero, although two orders of magnitude smaller than edge noise, and exhibits peaks at $\mu$ values where the Chern number changes; edge noise is non-zero only in the interval where the Chern number is non-zero.
+In contrast to the current which changes sign at $\mu=0$, the noise always remains positive because we consider auto-correlator noise $\mathcal{S}_{aa}(\omega)$ in Fig.~\ref{fig:PATHAKcurrentnoise}.